tannuchoudhary/Data-structure-and-Algorithms/README.md

-# This dataStructures file contains all the implementations of basic data structures and codes of basic algorithms.
+# This dataStructures file contains all the implementations of basic data structures.